outscale/osc-bsu-csi-driver/docs/README.md

 # Outscale Block Storage Unit (BSU) CSI driver

+> **_NOTE:_** We are currently maintaining two versions of the plugin: v1.X (`master` branch) and v0.X (`OSC-MIGRATION` branch).
+If you are using the v0.X, we provide a guide to migrate to the new version [here](#migration-from-v0x-to-v100).
+The version v0.X will still receive bug and CVE fixes for as long it is used but no more features should be added.

 ## Overview

 The Outscale Block Storage Unit Container Storage Interface (CSI) Driver provides a [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) interface used by Container Orchestrators to manage the lifecycle of 3DS outscale BSU volumes.